LogtalkDotOrg/logtalk3/INSTALL.md

 	Debian distributions:	`/usr`
 	Other POSIX systems:	`/usr/local`

-The script installs Logtalk in the `$prefix/share` directory with useful scripts written to the `$prefix/bin` directory, which should be in your path.
+The script installs Logtalk in the `$prefix/share` directory with Prolog integration and other useful shell scripts written to the `$prefix/bin` directory, which should be in your path.
+The `install.sh` shell script also creates a symbolic link, `$prefix/share/logtalk`, which can be used for e.g. defining the LOGTALKHOME environment variable described below.

 If you're using Windows, you can simply use the provided GUI installer (which supports both admin and non-admin users) to perform a full installation.
 You